Mike Freitag: Coach

 In 1993, Freitag returned to Indiana University to become an assistant coach with the men's soccer team.
 In 2004, he replaced Jerry Yeagley as head coach and promptly took the team to the 2004 Division I Men's College Cup championship.
 He was named the Big Ten Coach of the Year in 2006 and 2007.
 After the Hoosiers lost 10 games in 2009, the university announced on December 2, 2009, that they would not renew Freitag's contract.
 In his six seasons as head coach, Frietag compiled an 86–32–19 record.
-Freitag spent a total of 24 years at Indiana as a player, graduate assistant, assistant coach and head coach and was involved in five of Indiana's seven national championships.
+Freitag spent a total of 24 years at Indiana as a player, graduate assistant, assistant coach and head coach and was involved in five of Indiana's eight national championships.

 In June 2011, Freitag was added to the University of Denver men's soccer staff as a volunteer assistant coach.